 - Examples of relevant work

 Tell them how to submit their proposal, what to include, by when, and you’re off to the races.

 Now that you’ve learned how to write a design brief, it’s time to start reaching out.

 If you’re still not sure on how to find a design agency, you could contact us to discuss your project.

 So, it’s time to get the process started!

 Conclusion: How to Write a Design Brief

-The design brief is a tool to be used when building your design project.
+The design brief is a tool to be used when sourcing an agency and building out your design project.

-You’ll get ideas as you go, things will change, goals will become easily reachable or be put of reach.
-Or your focus might change altogether.
+You’ll get ideas as you go, things will change, goals will become easily reachable or be out of reach.
+Your focus might change altogether.

 Your design brief should be used to reach out to agencies, and referred back to at key milestones within the project.
 But it isn’t written in stone.
 More, wet sand.